-If the price of ETH moved back down to 100 DAI it would be as if nothing had changed and there is no impermanent loss.
+If the price of ETH moved back down to 100 DAI it would be as if nothing had changed and there was no impermanent loss.

 Impermanent loss can actually be pretty permanent

 The term “impermanent loss” is somewhat misleading because if you had decided to exit your liquidity position when 1 ETH=$150 your loss would have been very permanent indeed.

-As you are probably starting to realize, it is not easy to intuitively have a sense of what the impermanent loss on a pair might be.
+As you are probably starting to realize, it is not easy to intuitively have a sense of what the impermanent loss on a trading pair might be.

-This is further complicated by the fact that the loss is counterbalanced by the fees you earn.
+This is further complicated by the fact that the loss is counterbalanced by the trading fees you earn.

 If ETH/DAI has been trading like wild on its way up to $150 then the fees you earned as an LP may have covered the impermanent loss.

 A 3rd dimension to consider is any gains you may have made from airdropped UNI tokens.

 So it’s confusing, to say the least.

-A good rule of thumb is that the more correlated the two tokens are the less likely you are to suffer from impermanent loss.
+A good rule of thumb is that the more correlated the two liquidity tokens are the less likely you are to suffer from impermanent loss.

 For example, the impermanent loss for a pair of stablecoins is going to be close to 0.
 In fact there is a decentralized exchange that only trades stablecoins.
 Check out Curve Finance for more.